 Audience segmentation helps you discover new marketing opportunities.
 You can develop new products or services to grow your business after breaking your audience needs into different groups.

 Segmentation is important to provide better customer services, utilize your marketing resources, and increase sales.
 Thus, before customizing your social media marketing strategy, you should segment your audience as follows:

-A buyer's persona is an effective strategy to know your audience.
-It is a semi-fictional characterization of your potential customers.
+A customer persona is an effective strategy to know your audience.
+It is a semi-fictional characterization of your potential customers, highlighting their key characteristics.
 This helps you identify high-value leads and produce social media content for them. .
 Here’s an example how a buyer persona looks like: